ldaniels528/experiment/README.md

 | work.path             | The full path of the processing sub-directory (underneath work)       |

-The follow is a sample of the input file:
+The following is a sample of the input file:

 ```csv
 "Symbol","Name","LastSale","MarketCap","ADR TSO","IPOyear","Sector","Industry","Summary Quote",